 Then again, Paul is a self-admitted anal retentive proctoid, so maybe his opinion doesn’t count.

 Thirdly, there’s the problem of the ship itself.
 These things are like miniature cities.
 They’re behemoths.
-And they keep getting bigger and bigger.
-The biggest passenger ship in the world used to be Royal Caribbean’s Freedom of the Seas, built in 2006.
+And they get bigger and bigger.
+The largest passenger ship in the world used to be Royal Caribbean’s Freedom of the Seas, built in 2006.
 This ship featured several pools, a basketball court, miniature golf course, boxing ring, FlowRider surfing simulator, rock-climbing wall, ICE SKATING RINK, indoor mall, and dozens of lounges, eateries, and shops.

 In 2009, the Freedom of the Seas was surpassed by the record-setting, 225,000-ton Oasis of the Seas.
 This ship has everything the Freedom has and more: a teen spa, science lab, carousel, tattoo parlor, indoor AquaTheatre, two surf simulators, and the piéce de résistance: a Central Park-styled indoor park that includes (mixed in with the boutiques and bars) 12,000 plants and 56 trees.